M66B/FairEmail/docs/FAQ-de-rLI.md

 * Google does not expose details (name, e-mail, etc) about buyers to developers
 * An app like FairEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device
-* Käufe im Play Store können ohne den Play Store nicht verwendet werden, was nach den Play Store-Regeln ebenfalls nicht zulässig ist
+* Käufe über den Play Store können ohne den Play Store nicht verwendet werden, was nach den Play-Store-Regeln ebenfalls nicht zulässig ist.

 If you cannot solve the problem with the purchase, you will have to contact Google about it.